SiRong-github/Pacman-In-The-Multiverse/README.md

     Tests extended version. test4 is playable while test5 is in Auto-Test mode.

+    d. test6.properties

+    Tests all aliens in playable mode.

 3. sprites

 Contains the gif images of the game objects.